hrincredible007/CodeForces/README.md

 # CodeForces
-A solution to Codeforces Question's Solutions
+A solution to Codeforces Question's.